If you’ve ever wanted to learn how to knit with two colors, mosaic knitting might be a great colorwork technique to try first.

 Is Mosaic Knitting Hard?

-What makes mosaic knitting so appealing is its simplicity.
-If you can knit and purl, if you can slip a stitch, then you can learn this technique.
+What makes this technique so appealing is its simplicity.
+If you can knit and purl, if you can slip a stitch, you can learn mosaic knitting.
 It’s that easy.

-In slip stitch knitting, there’s no fiddling with how to hold two colors at one time.
-There’s no fussing with how to change colors when knitting or how to switch between the two .
+In slip stitch knitting, there’s no fiddling with how to knit with two colors at one time.
+There’s no fussing with how to change colors when knitting or how to switch between the two.
 Also, you won't have to worry about trapping floats.
-It’s just slipped stitches and knitting or purling.

 How to Slip a Stitch